umano/AndroidSlidingUpPanel/README.md

 ### Changelog

+* 3.4.0
+  * Use the latest support library 26 and update the min version to 14.
+  * Bug fixes
 * 3.3.1
   * Lots of bug fixes from various pull requests.
   * Removed the nineoldandroids dependency.
 Use ViewCompat instead.